What are HTML Attributes?

 Explanation:

-makes it a text boxvalue="Enter your name"
+type="text"makes it a text boxvalue="Enter your name"pre-fills the input

 Example 6: colspan in <td> Tag (Table Cell Spanning)